-The prognosis depends on the severity of foot deformity and how well you heal.
+The prognosis depends on the severity of foot deformity and how well you heal without infection.
 Many people do well with braces, activity changes, and ongoing monitoring.

 Severe deformity of the foot increases the risk of foot ulcers.
-If ulcers become infected and hard to treat, it may require amputation.
+If ulcers or the underlying bone becomes infected and hard to treat, it may require amputation.

 When to Contact a Medical Professional